Fan Pier, Boston

 The Hub has plenty of beautiful locations to offer

 Approximately 80% of Massachusetts’ population lives in the Greater Boston metropolitan area, and newcomers can get confused while finding their footing around the location.
 If you are considering moving to Boston suburbia, you might wonder Where should I live if I work in Boston?
 Or What cities are outside of Boston?
-To help you navigate through various communities on Boston’s periphery, we created the list that will help you find the spot that can cater to your needs.
+To help you navigate through various communities on Boston’s periphery, we created a list that will help you find the spot that can cater to your needs.

 What Cities Are Outside of Boston and What Are the Best Suburbs